pandoc-ext/fonts-and-alignment/README.md

 The filter defines a number of classes that when specified correspond to LaTeX commands which in turn provide the requisite styling.

+You may preview a specimen PDF document that uses these styles [here](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.pdf).

 The same classes may be used when generating HTML but you will need to provide a stylesheet to define the required styles.
 To aid in the creation of a stylesheet a [specimen CSS file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.css) and a [specimen SASS file](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.sass) have been provided.

-You may view the rendered HTML [here](https://htmlpreview.github.io/?https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.html).
+You may view the HTML version [here](https://htmlpreview.github.io/?https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.html).

-To preview the PDF document please see [here](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.pdf).

 [CI badge]: https://img.shields.io/github/workflow/status/nandac/fonts-and-alignment/CI?logo=github
 [CI workflow]: https://github.com/nandac/fonts-and-alignment/actions/workflows/ci.yaml